Article Two of the Constitution of Georgia (U.S. state)

-Section II: General provisions

 Five paragraphs make up Section II of Article Two and deal with various general provisions.
 These provisions include procedures provided by law by the General Assembly for the appeal of the right to vote (both to allow and refuse that right) and where returns on elections made by Georgians will be made to the Secretary of State; run-off elections, and who can vote in a run-off election; persons not eligible to hold office; recall of elected public officials; and vacancies created by an elected official who qualifies for another office (resign-to-run law).

-Section III: Suspension and removal of public officials

 The final section of Article Two, Section III, deals with the suspension and removal of public officials and is made up of two paragraphs.
 The first paragraph details the procedures for suspending and removing an elected official who has been indicted for a felony.
 Paragraph II discusses suspension from office for any public official who has been convicted of a felony.